bklieger-groq/g1/README.md

 ### Credits

-This app was originally developed by [Benjamin Klieger](https://x.com/benjaminklieger).
+g1 was originally developed by [Benjamin Klieger](https://x.com/benjaminklieger).
-Part of the code (Ollama and Perplexity support, launcher.py) was developed by [tcsenpai](https://github.com/tcsenpai).
+This multi1 fork was developed by [tcsenpai](https://github.com/tcsenpai).